AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 template parameter.
 Likewise, the constructor, which is also used by the copy-assign \c operator= of that class, uses templates.
 Otherwise, the straightforward assignment of any object to a box was not possible.

-Besides using templates for "generic programming", a programming paradigm called
+Besides using templates for "generic programming", a programming paradigm quickly described in chapter \ref alib_manual_appendix_tca of the general \alib manual is used.
-<em>"C++ template meta programming"</em> (aka \e TMP) exists.
-The distinction between both,
-or otherwise the moment when extensive generic programming transitions to being TMP, can only be determined vaguely.
-Usually, C++ code should be called TMP at the moment structs found in header \https{\<type_traits\>,en.cppreference.com/w/cpp/header/type_traits}, like \c std::enable_if, \c std::is_pointer or \c std::is_baseof are used.
-(Or those found in similar libraries, like \https{boost,www.boost.org}.)

-\alib_boxing_nl makes quite a lot of use of "type traits" and hence the whole module can be easily considered as based on "template meta programming".
+\alib_boxing_nl makes quite a lot of use of "type traits" and hence the whole module can be easily considered as based on what was formerly called "template meta programming" and with language version C++20 received a quite proper syntax.
 To understand the library code, a solid knowledge of this paradigm is therefore needed.
 However, for using the library, fortunately it is not.